Even in 2021, the myth that only privately educated students belong in Oxbridge exists. We’re here to dispel that myth.

 There’s no need to stress.
 It’s definitely achievable; I’ve had first-hand experience to debunk this myth!

-They’ve had tons of UKCAT and BMAT preparation and help with their personal statement.
+They’ve had tons of UCAT and BMAT preparation and help with their Personal Statement.

 They’ve all arrived together in the school bus and have connections to Oxford or Cambridge through hundreds of ex-pupils passing through the institutions.

 It can be easy for these thoughts to get into your head a stop you from performing to the best of your ability.
 However, myself and plenty of others have been there and are the living proof that you can do it and you have nothing to worry about when looking at your educational background.

 I grew up in Northumberland and went to the local state schools (First School, Middle School and High School in the system we have up there) throughout my childhood.

 I was the only person applying for Oxbridge or Medicine in my year, so I guess you could say I maybe didn’t have the support in applying that others did.
 This was probably best highlighted when I spoke to the teacher in charge of admissions about my upcoming UCAT test and she replied with ”What’s the UKCAT?”
 (This was what it was called when I applied.)